Emotional Abuse - Are You Being Abused?

 Psychological abuse is a cruel dynamic and a very purposeful tactic employed by narcissists.
 This form of abuse is a common factor in many relationships.

-Women commonly report that the scars of psychological abuse take much longer to heal than the effects of physical abuse.
-Many women who don’t access core level healing solutions remain mentally and emotionally damaged.
+Both men and women commonly report that the scars of psychological abuse take much longer to heal than the effects of physical abuse.
+Many individuals who don't access core level healing solutions, remain mentally and emotionally damaged.

 Psychological abuse can be very difficult to define, and can insidiously penetrate your life if you don't know what to look out for.

 The following types of behaviour all constitute psychological abuse: